EmmyMay/input-integer/README.md

     max = 1000, //number
     theme, //the appearance of the input
-    label = "Input Integer", //the label of the input inputContainerClass =
+    label = "Input Integer", //the label of the input inputId = "Input-Integer", //input element id.
-    "input_container", //css classname for the container used for the fancy underline animation inputId = "Input-Integer", //input element id.
 Useful for the label element step = "0" //step attribute for incrementing the value of the input } = options;